 Other Tips:

-Get a National Certification
+• Get a National Certification

 It is common for many massage therapists to continue on after graduating massage school to take the national certification exam (in some states it is required) to further their massage therapy career, if that is not already a part of your state's licensure requirements.

 A national certification just gives you that extra professional recognition and allows you to practice massage therapy in any state.
+It proves that you not only know how to give a massage, but you are a nationally recognized licensed therapist.

-Join a Professional Association
+• Join a Professional Association

 Joining a professional organization such as American Massage Therapy Association (AMTA) can also be helpful because they provide massage therapy insurance, benefits (such as a discount at massage supply companies) and an online directory for those who might be searching for a massage therapist.

-Grow and Never Stop Learning
+• Grow and Never Stop Learning

-As you experience the benefits of massage therapy, both in giving and receiving massage, you will grow to appreciate the unique qualities of a seasoned massage therapist and you will begin to see a higher massage therapist salary level for your experience.
+As you experience the benefits of massage therapy, both in giving and receiving massage, you will grow to appreciate the unique qualities of a seasoned massage therapist and you will begin to see a higher salary level for your experience.

-When you finally become a massage therapist, gaining confidence in your work and feeling your skills improve with each massage, will give you the assurance of knowing that you are providing the best possible care for your clients.
+When you learn how to become a massage therapist, gain confidence in your work and feel your skills improve with each massage, it will give you the assurance of knowing that you are providing the best possible care for your clients... and they will thank you!

 New!
 Comments